Top-g-hash/Monte-Capcho/README.md

 ## 📜 License

-This project is dual-licensed under:
+This project is licensed under:
 * MIT License
-* Apache 2.0 License

 See the `LICENSE` files for details.